All Episodes

 I'd like to know how many times Eric Schmidt of Google has been in there.

-Because Google is they deny this, of course.
+Because Google is, they deny this, of course.

-They deny that they're they're working uh ideologically.
+They deny that they're working ideologically.

-But their fundraising, look at what Google does with their search results.
+Look at what Google does with their search results.

-You know, search me or any conservative, find out what you get.
+You know, search me or any conservative.

 They're entitled to.

-Um predictive modeling and so forth makes perfect sense for what the Republicans need to do.
+Predictive modeling and so forth makes perfect sense for what the Republicans need to do.

-It is, it really is.
+It really is.

 And it could be brilliant in ascertaining where your votes are and how to get them.

-But those are above board, transparent uses of high-tech and databases in order to advance your organization, your company, or whatever.
+But those are above-board, transparent uses of high-tech and databases in order to advance your organization, your company, or whatever.

 This stuff that we're talking about is, I think, of a completely different nature.

-But Greg, you're a great guy.
+But, Greg, you're a great guy.

 I really appreciate your calling.